steaxss/STEAXS-FILTER-PACK/README.md

 This filter pack requires the installation of [ReShade](https://reshade.me/).

-For more detailed information I invite you to check my [dedicated tutorial](https://www.youtube.com/watch?v=Shuz3S4JD5E) on my YouTube channel.
+For more detailed information I invite you to view my [dedicated tutorial](https://www.youtube.com/watch?v=Shuz3S4JD5E) on my YouTube channel.

 ## Info